antoinebres/scrapy_es_watson/README.md

 Scrapy spiders can return the extracted data as Python dicts.
 While convenient and familiar, Python dicts lack structure: it is easy to make a typo in a field name or return inconsistent data, especially in a larger project with many spiders.

-Let's create a Scrapy item in items.py.
+Let's create a scrapy item in items.py.
 Item objects are simple containers used to collect the scraped data.
 You need to create fields for each information:
 * title
 * kw